Nepal is safe to visit after the recent protests, and all airports are open. Please check official updates before your trip.

 Additionally, teahouses are equipped with Wi-Fi facilities, but they cost extra.
 Hot showers are available with solar power or electric power, which also costs extra ($1-$2).
 Apart from these, these teahouses have a range of confectioneries, drinks, snacks, souvenirs, and alcoholic beverages that you can buy.

-Foods in 12 Days Manaslu Trek
+Food During The 12 Days Manaslu Circuit Trek

 Water Bodies in Manaslu Circuit Trekking